 Bernoulli’s principle describes the relationship between the flow velocity of a fluid and its pressure.
-An increase in velocity leads to a reduction in pressure in a flowing fluid, and vice versa.
+An increase in velocity leads to a reduction in static pressure in a flowing fluid, and vice versa.
 The total pressure of the fluid remains constant.
 Bernoulli’s equation is also known as the principle of conservation of energy of the flow.

 The HM 150.07 experimental unit is used to demonstrate Bernoulli’s principle by determining the pressures in a Venturi nozzle.